Aimonica-Brands/aimonica-core-solana/README.md

 ### Errors

+-   `NotPlatformAuthority`: Thrown if the signer of an administrative instruction is not in the platform's list of authorities.
+-   `AuthorityAlreadyExists`: Thrown when trying to add an authority that is already in the list.
+-   `AuthorityNotFound`: Thrown when trying to remove an authority that is not in the list.
+-   `CannotRemoveLastAuthority`: Thrown if an attempt is made to remove the last remaining platform authority.
--   `InvalidDuration`: Thrown if an unsupported staking duration is provided.
+-   `InvalidDuration`: Thrown if a staking duration is provided that is not in the project's `allowed_durations` list.
 -   `LockupPeriodNotEnded`: Thrown if a user tries to unstake before the lock-up period is over.
 -   `NameTooLong`: Thrown if the project name in `register_project` exceeds 32 characters.
 -   `InvalidFeeWallet`: Thrown if the provided fee wallet account is incorrect during an unstake.